Platform Technology Program frequently asked questions

 The cash contribution from the lead applicant and their partners may include contributions from governments other than the Queensland Government, however the cash contribution from private sector sources must be at least 25% of the project costs.

 The cash contribution must be a new investment.
 Historic investments or expenses prior to application cannot be counted towards the cash contribution.

 How is ‘cash’ defined?

-For the purposes of the PTP, cash is the funds contributed directly by the applicant organisation and/or project partners towards eligible costs defined in the program guidelines.
-In-kind contributions will not be considered for the purposes of meeting the matching funding requirements.
+For the purposes of the PTP, cash is the funds contributed directly by the application and/or project partners towards eligible costs defined in the program guidelines.

 How is funding paid?

 Funding will be paid progressively against agreed project milestones.
 These milestones will be set out in the relevant schedule of the Financial Incentive Agreement.

 For the purpose of this funding program, organisational overheads are the institutional and administrative overhead costs attributed to a position, such as facilities and accommodation-related costs, ICT costs and general administrative support costs.
 In some organisations this is calculated as a percentage of the salary costs.
 These on-costs are not eligible for PTP funding.

 No. Costs associated with the employment of an individual, such as superannuation, workers compensation, payroll tax and leave loading are not eligible under the PTP.

 Can an in-kind contribution be counted towards the recipient's funding obligation?